Rizal Memorial Baseball Stadium: History

-1934 Far Eastern Championship Games
+American colonial period

 The Far Eastern Championship Games (also known as Far East Games) was a small Asian multi-sport competition considered to be a precursor to the Asian Games.
 In 1912, E.S.
 Brown, president of the Philippine Athletic Association and Manila Carnival Games, proposed the creation of the "Far Eastern Olympic Games" to China and Japan.
 It was at that time that Governor-General William Cameron Forbes was the president of the Philippine Amateur Athletic Association from 1911-1913.
 Governor-General Forbes formed the Far Eastern Olympic Association.

 The first Far Eastern Championship Games was held in the Manila Carnival Grounds in Malate, Manila, Philippines on February 4, 1913.
 Forbes was also the one who formally declared the games open.
 Six countries participated in the eight-day event: The Philippine Islands, Republic of China, Empire of Japan, British East Indies (Malaysia), Kingdom of Thailand and British crown colony Hong Kong.
 The Philippines also hosted the games in 1925 and 1934.

-The Manila Carnival Grounds was redeveloped into the Rizal Memorial Sports Complex in 1934, named in honor of the country's national hero, Dr. Jose Rizal, before the 10th Far Eastern Games.
-Baseball was a main event in every Far Eastern Games and, in that year, the games were played at the new Rizal Memorial Baseball Stadium.
-Legendary American players Lou Gehrig and Babe Ruth hit the first and second home runs, respectively.
-The game that saw the participation of an all-star team, which included Gehrig, Ruth and Jimmy Foxx, was one of the highlights of the stadium’s history.
+The Manila Carnival Grounds was redeveloped into the Rizal Memorial Sports Complex in 1934, named in honor of the country's national hero, Jose Rizal, before the 10th Far Eastern Games.
+Baseball was a main event in every Far Eastern Games and in that year, the games were played at the new Rizal Memorial Baseball Stadium.
+Legendary American New York Yankees players Lou Gehrig and Babe Ruth hit the first and second home runs, respectively on December 2, 1934.
+The game that saw the participation of an all-star team, which included Gehrig, Ruth and Philadelphia Athletics MVP Jimmie Foxx, was one of the highlights of the stadium’s history.
+The record is etched on the walls of the baseball stadium.

 World War II

 In February 1945, the Japanese forces built a defensive stronghold in their retreat against the advancing American infantry.
-The stronghold was built in the Harrison area, which included De La Salle University and the Rizal Memorial Baseball Stadium.
+The stronghold was built in the Harrison Park area, which included De La Salle College and the Rizal Memorial Baseball Stadium.
 The 1st Cavalry Division of the Americans defeated the Japanese by utilizing three tanks, demolitions, and flamethrowers.
 The Rizal Memorial Baseball Stadium suffered devastation due to the war.

-By April 1945, Garrisoned American & Filipino soldiers under the United States Army, Philippine Commonwealth Army & Philippine Constabulary were playing baseball before thousands of spectators at the ruins of the stadium after the liberation.
+By April 1945, garrisoned American & Filipino soldiers under the United States Army, Philippine Commonwealth Army & Philippine Constabulary were playing baseball before thousands of spectators at the ruins of the stadium after the liberation.
 The stadium was repaired with the floodlights of the then newly renovated stadium first opened by January 1946.